Tech firms say there’s little doubt Russia behind major hack

 At least nine government agencies and 100 private companies were breached, but what was taken has not been revealed.

-White House press secretary Jen Psaki said Tuesday it would be “weeks not months” before the U.S. responds to Russia.
+White House press secretary Jen Psaki said Tuesday that it would be “weeks, not months,” before the U.S. responds to Russia.

 FireEye CEO Kevin Mandia told the Senate that his company has had nearly 100 people working to study and contain the breach since they detected it, almost by accident, in December and alerted the U.S. government.